ddbj/www/_dra/datafile-e.md

 - BNX
     - The BioNano Genomics Irys .bnx file is a raw data view of molecule and label information and quality scores per channel identified during a run.

-For the latest file specifications, please see the [BioNano GitHub site](https://github.com/bionanogenomics/File-Format-Specification-Sheets).
+For the latest file specifications, please see the [Bionano Genomics - Software and Data Analysis Support Materials](https://bionano.com/software-and-data-analysis-support-materials/).

 If you are using BioNano data as part of your assembly generation pipeline, it would be extremely useful to the scientific community if you could submit a package comprised minimally of the molecule .bnx file and the resulting de novo assembly file EXP_REFINEFINAL1.cmap and COORD files as a DRA Analysis.
 We will add an analysis type and filetypes for the BioNano Genome Map files.
 In the meantime, please submit the BioNano files as the analysis type "[De Novo Assembly](#Analysis_Type)" and the filetype "[tsv](#Analysis_File_Type)" (Example, [DRZ011299, DRZ011300](https://ddbj.nig.ac.jp/public/ddbj_database/dra/fastq/DRA005/DRA005897/DRA005897.analysis.xml)).